PHP Drug Rehab vs Day Treatment

 Making the Transition Between Levels of Care

 Recovery is not a straight line; it’s a progression of stepping up when necessary, and stepping down when appropriate.
-Many people begin with medical detox, move into Day Treatment Program, then transition into day treatment, followed by Partial Day Treatment Program (Partial Day) or standard outpatient therapy.
+Many people begin with medical detox, move into PHP, then transition into day treatment, followed by Partial Day Treatment Program (Partial Day) or standard outpatient therapy.
 Each phase builds upon the last, and none is inherently “better”—they’re simply tools at different stages of the process.

 Support Comes in Many Forms

-Whether labeled as Day Treatment Program or day treatment, the right program meets you where you are, provides therapeutic scaffolding for change, and helps you gradually build a life of stability, purpose, and connection.
+Whether labeled as PHP or day treatment, the right program meets you where you are, provides therapeutic scaffolding for change, and helps you gradually build a life of stability, purpose, and connection.

 When evaluating options: